Omicron: Can India afford a new COVID surge? | DW | 30.11.2021

 India is pulling out all the stops to avoid a repeat of the devastating wave of delta-fueled infections earlier this year, by ramping up testing while stepping up screening and surveillance of international travelers.

-Since India battled a record jump in infections in April and May, cases have come down substantially in the country
+After India battled a record jump in infections in April and May, cases have come down substantially

 As global concerns rise over SARS-CoV-2's omicron variant, Indian authorities are putting in place measures to prevent the newly discovered form of the coronavirus from gaining a foothold in the country.